Abused and Forgotten: Elder Abuse in Minnesota

 The law states: “Investigators are required to interview at least one family member of the vulnerable adult identified in the complaint.”
 The investigation process is fairly labor intensive, and

 The law also has a mandatory reporting clause if a provider has acted in a manner warranting criminal or disciplinary proceedings.
 The director must to refer the matter “to the state commissioner of health, the commissioner of human services, an appropriate prosecuting authority, or other appropriate agency.”
-If a case is referred to the prosecutor’s office or law enforcement, there are criminal and civil penalties for all types of vulnerable adult abuse.
+If a case is referred to the prosecutor’s office or law enforcement and adult protective services, there are criminal and civil penalties for all types of vulnerable adult abuse.
 The law provides for charges of financial exploitation, maltreatment, neglect, and all of the penalties associated with breaking this law.

 Sadly, this referral step isn’t happening often enough.
 This administrative backlog has tied prosecutor’s hands and made full criminal investigations almost impossible due to a lack of evidence.